-We attribute the time intervals between actions to the time bins based on the estimated mixture of exponential distribution.
-We construct as many time bins as the components of the mixture distribution and the bin for zero time interval $T_0$.
-In other words, we construct $K+1$ time bins $\{T_0, \ldots T_{K} \}$, when we have $K$ components.
-For a given time interval $x_i > 0$, we find the time bin $T^{*}$ fir $x_i$ using the membership probability (Eq~\ref{eq:e_step}) as
+We assign the time intervals between actions to the time bins based on the estimated mixture.
+We construct as many time bins as there are components in the mixture distribution, plus an additional bin for the zero time interval, $T_0$.
+In other words, when we have $K$ components, we construct $K+1$ bins, $\{T_0, \ldots, T_{K}\}$.
+For a given time interval $x_i > 0$, we find the time bin $T^{*}$ for $x_i$ using the results of the estimation as

-Since $f$ is the PDF of exponential distribution, the time bin attribution cannot be calculated for $x_i=0$, and this is the reason that we make the special time bin $T_0$ for $x_i=0$.
+Since the time‑bin attribution cannot be calculated for $x_i=0$; therefore, we create a special time bin, $T_0$, for $x_i=0$.